-Avian Influenza A(H5N1) Emergence Unit
+Avian Influenza A (H5N1) Emergence Unit

 Status: active - level 1

-Last updated on 25 June 2024
+Last updated on 12 November 2024

-In April 2024, the first transmission of avian influenza A(H5N1) virus from a mammal to humans was observed in the United States.
+In April 2024, the first transmission of avian influenza A (H5N1) virus from a mammal to humans was observed in the United States.
 Three dairy farm workers developed ocular and respiratory symptoms without serious complications, following direct exposure to cows carrying the virus.
-Infection with this virus is exceptional in cattle, and until now, reported human cases of avian influenza A(H5N1) infection worldwide have been limited to close contact with infected birds.
+Infection with this virus is exceptional in cattle, and until now, reported human cases of avian influenza A (H5N1) infection worldwide have been limited to close contact with infected birds.

 The route by which the avian influenza virus is introduced into cattle remains uncertain, potentially linked to the consumption by dairy cows of bedding soiled by infected bird droppings.